itsluminous/BankrollTracker/README.md

 # Balance Tracker

 Balance Tracker is a modern, responsive web application designed to help you effortlessly manage and visualize your financial data.
-Track your bank account balances and fixed deposits with an intuitive interface, get insights from a trend graph, and easily export your data.
+Track your bank account balances and fixed deposits with an intuitive interface and get insights from a trend graph.

 Live app: [Balance Tracker](https://my-balance-tracker.vercel.app/)